 Interstitial lung disease (ILD), including 1 fatality, occurred in 4 of 1570 ( < 0.5%) patients receiving Erbitux in Studies 1, 3, and 6, as well as other studies, in colorectal cancer and head and neck cancer.
 Interrupt Erbitux for acute onset or worsening of pulmonary symptoms.
 Permanently discontinue Erbitux for confirmed ILD.

 Acneiform rash usually developed within the first two weeks of therapy and resolved in a majority of the patients after cessation of treatment, although in nearly half, the event continued beyond 28 days.
+Life-threatening and fatal bullous mucocutaneous disease with blisters, erosions, and skin sloughing has also been observed in patients treated with Erbitux.
+It could not be determined whether these mucocutaneous adverse reactions were directly related to EGFR inhibition or to idiosyncratic immune-related effects (eg, Stevens-Johnson syndrome or toxic epidermal necrolysis).
 Monitor patients receiving Erbitux for dermatologic toxicities and infectious sequelae.
 Instruct patients to limit sun exposure during Erbitux therapy.
-[See DOSAGE AND ADMINISTRATION.]
+[See DOSAGE AND ADMINISTRATION]

 In a controlled study, 940 patients with locally advanced SCCHN were randomized 1:1 to receive either Erbitux in combination with radiation therapy and cisplatin or radiation therapy and cisplatin alone.
 The addition of Erbitux resulted in an increase in the incidence of Grade 3–4 mucositis, radiation recall syndrome, acneiform rash, cardiac events, and electrolyte disturbances compared to radiation and cisplatin alone.
 Adverse reactions with fatal outcome were reported in 20 patients (4.4%) in the Erbitux combination arm and 14 patients (3.0%) in the control arm.
 Nine patients in the Erbitux arm (2.0%) experienced myocardial ischemia compared to 4 patients (0.9%) in the control arm.
 The main efficacy outcome of the study was progression-free survival (PFS).
 The addition of Erbitux to radiation and cisplatin did not improve PFS.